 While Pride today is associated with parties and parades, the origins of Pride Month are anything but celebratory.
 The first Pride March took place June 28, 1970 in New York City, on the one-year anniversary of the Stonewall Uprising.
 This bloody riot occurred when New York City police raided the Stonewall Inn, a gay bar in Greenwich Village, and arrested employees and patrons.
 The conflict led to six days of city-wide protests and inspired gay rights movements worldwide.

-Whether you personally identify with the LGBTQ+ community or support it as an ally, there are many ways to show you care this month.
-We spoke to Jackie Lacey, the director of education and industry relations at the Floriology Institute, powered by BloomNet, and the team leader for the 1-800-FLOWERS.COM, Inc. LGBTQ+ employee resource group; and Sophie Mona Pagès, a queer BIPOC relationship expert, to share suggestions about how to celebrate Pride Month this June.
+Whether you personally identify with the LGBTQIA+ community or support it as an ally, you can show you care in many ways during the month.
+We spoke to Jackie Lacey, director of education and industry relations at the Floriology Institute, and the team leader for the 1-800-FLOWERS.COM, Inc. LGBTQIA+ employee resource group; and Sophie Mona Pagès, a queer BIPOC relationship expert, to share suggestions about how to celebrate Pride Month this June.

 1. Educate yourself

 If you want to celebrate Pride Month in the best way possible, it helps to know why it exists in the first place.
 “Look for education on the subject; learn why we even celebrate Pride,” Lacey suggests.
 By gaining a historical perspective, he believes, you can give the month, and the cause, the respect it deserves.
 Pagès agrees.
 “Knowledge is power, and Pride Month is usually the perfect time to seek out information about the history of the LGBTQIA+ community,” she says.
 “Make time to explore the information available and research all there is to find, as it helps celebrate the voices who made all this possible and those who are still trying to make it possible in their own contexts.”